devassistant/guidelines-fedora/guidelines-da.md

     Projects created with this assistant have a `Makefile` to build the 3D models form OpenSCAD sources.
-    To do so, run 'make'.
-You can also generate the images by `make images` or print plates with 'make arrange'.
+    To do so, run `make`.
+You can also generate the images by `make images` or print plates with `make arrange`.
-    Observe the generated 'Makefile' to see all available options.
+    Observe the generated `Makefile` to see all available options.

     %prep